EricGomesGregory/DnD-Wulfgar/Wulfgar/Lore/Religion/OldGods.md

 Zoria is large muscular centaur with red fur and hair, he is the patron of forossan warriors, riders, and archers.
 Zoria draws his powers from heroic warriors that devote themselves to his legion.

 Followers of Zoria perform dances while mounted on their horses before and after battle.

+### Vinheim Deities
+The following are deities that are particular to the isolationist city of Vinheim.

+#### Innur, the Betrayer
+Innur is a gargantuan white dragon that is blind of both eyes, he is the patron of liars, thieves, pirates and mercenaries.
+Innur draws his powers from all lies, thefts, and killings made in his name.

+Followers of Innur stake their life's path on promises of bloodshed, lies, and or thievery.